Individual Taxpayer Identification Numbers (ITINs)

 The general steps are:

 Here’s the link to schedule your ITIN appointment.
-Please note that if you haven’t been working with us through step 3 above then you won’t have access to this calendar.
-Please email us at itin@nrtaxhelp.org and once we confirm your eligibility we’ll give you access to schedule your appointment.
+This calendar is access restricted during the tax season r to ensure that only eligible individuals make appointments.
+If you cannot access the calendar please email us at itin@nrtaxhelp.org and once we confirm your eligibility we’ll give you access to schedule your appointment.